JohnVinyard/JohnVinyard.github.io/_posts/2016-08-13-building-a-simple-audio-encoder.markdown

 # Simple K-Means Clustering
-One incredibly straightforward way to learn basis functions from real-world data is [k-means clustering](https://en.wikipedia.org/wiki/K-means_clustering), which in our case, will learn K basis functions, corresponding to commonly occurring spectral shapes from our training data.
+One incredibly straightforward way to learn basis functions from real-world data is [k-means clustering](https://en.wikipedia.org/wiki/K-means_clustering), which in our case, will learn K basis functions corresponding to commonly occurring spectral shapes from our training data.
 For example, there might be a cluster or centroid corresponding to the broad-band noise of a snare attack, and another centroid corresponding to the fundamental frequency and